jeanwl/TUNIC-LiveSplitOne-AutoSplitter/README.md

 # TUNIC LiveSplit One AutoSplitter

-TUNIC Livesplit One AutoSplitter with custom splits
+TUNIC Livesplit One AutoSplitter with customisable splits

 # Description